Arcadia-Science/2023-amblyomma-annotation/validation/README.md

 	|2934	Total BUSCO groups searched                |
 	---------------------------------------------------
 ```

+We are moving forward with the proteins from EvidenceModeler to do further validation and use for downstream functional annotation purposes.

 ## DIAMOND blastp workflow
 The Nextflow workflow automates creating a DIAMOND database of a query species (in this case our Amblyomma proteins) and performing DIAMOND `blastp` jobs between the query database and other tick species proteins that were obtained and processed through the [2023-chelicerate-analysis pipeline](https://github.com/Arcadia-Science/2023-chelicerate-analysis).